Creiddylad: Cordelia

 However, Geoffrey's Welsh translators failed to use the name Creiddylad in their Latin-to-Welsh translations of Historia Regum Britanniae, where he used Cordeilla.
 Further complicating the association, the legends surrounding Creiddylad and Cordelia are very different.
 Doubt has been cast on the linking of these two names, beyond "the string of consonants C-R-D-L".

 John Cowper Powys

-Novelist John Cowper Powys, as an admirer of both Guest's Mabinogion as well as the work of Sir John Rhys, was aware of the idea that Creiddylad can be identified with Geoffrey of Monmouth's Queen Cordelia.See Richard Maxwell, "The Lie of the Land" in The Spirit of Powys: New Essays, pp. 207–8.
+Novelist John Cowper Powys, as an admirer of both Guest's Mabinogion as well as the work of Sir John Rhys, was aware of the idea that Creiddylad can be identified with Geoffrey of Monmouth's Queen Cordelia.
 In A Glastonbury Romance, Cordelia Geard's name may indicate a mythological identification with Creiddylad, daughter of Lludd in The Mabinogion.
 In Powys's novel Porius: A Romance of the Dark Ages, which is set in Wales, Creiddylad, was the eponymous protagonist's giantess great-grandmother, as well as the name he gives to a young giantess whom he mates with.